open-energy-transition/Oh-my-Grid/docs/tools.md

   </div>
 </div>

-## <div class="tools-header">OpenStreetMap and Global Energy Monitor comparison tool</div></h2>
+## <div class="tools-header"> Global Energy Monitor tool (integrated in Map It 📍)</div></h2>
 <div class="tool-section">
   <div class="tool-content">
-    <p><a href="https://open-energy-transition.github.io/gem_per_country/">GEM per Country Power Tracker web application</a> - The tool allows users to preview and download GeoJSON data for global power plants in the <a href="https://globalenergymonitor.org/">Global Energy Monitor</a> database filtered by country and power plant status.</p>
+    <p><a href="https://open-energy-transition.github.io/gem_per_country/">GEM per Country Power Tracker web application</a> - This tool is integrated in Map It 📍, and it allows users to preview and download GeoJSON data for global power plants in the <a href="https://globalenergymonitor.org/">Global Energy Monitor</a> database filtered by country and power plant status.</p>

     <h3>How to use the GEM power plants per country tool</h3>
     <ol>